Action Prostate Cancer

 We offer information, support and advice in confidence to people who are affected by prostate cancer, or to people who have general questions about prostate health.
 Specialist cancer nurses answer all calls to our helpline.
-Freefone 1800 200 700.
+Call the National Cancer Helpline on Freefone 1800 200 700.

 Anyone concerned about prostate health can ring, email or drop in to access free, confidential advice and support.
 Information is also available about any aspect of prostate cancer including prevention, early detection, diagnosis, treatment or follow-on care.

-We have many support services for anyone affected by cancer, including support groups, survivors supporting survivors and especially those dealing with prostate cancer: Men Against Cancer (MAC).
+We have many support services for anyone affected by cancer, including our peer support group, Survivors Supporting Survivors and local support groups.
 This support group provides men and women with the opportunity to speak with others who have been affected by prostate cancer.
 You can contact MAC via the National Cancer Helpline 1800 200 700 or e-mail: firstname.lastname@example.org.